 In the event that there is a school closure necessitating a shift to fully remote instruction, due to an emergency, including but not limited to, extraordinary adverse weather conditions, impairment of heating facilities, insufficiency of water supply, shortage of fuel, destruction of a school building, or a communicable disease outbreak, the district is prepared to provide remote instruction to all students.
 All students at Huntington High School, J.T.
 Finley Middle School, Jack Abrams STEM Magnet School and Woodhull Intermediate School were issued Chromebooks which they bring home from school on a daily basis.
-Students at the Primary building are issued two Chromebooks, one to leave at home and one to have at school.
+Students at the Primary buildings are issued two Chromebooks, one to leave at home and one to have at school.
+The kindergarten students however will receive one Chromebook for the 2025-2026 school year.
 The devices are given to students every four years on this schedule: Grade K, Grade 4 and Grade 9.
 The following programs are utilized to support instruction during Remote Instruction;